Zakir Husain: Sheikh-ul-Jamia, Jamia Millia Islamia (1926–1948)

 Husain left for Germany in 1922 to do a doctorate in economics from the University of Berlin.
 Supervised by Werner Sombart, his thesis on the agrarian structure in British India was accepted summa cum laude in 1926.
 During his time in Berlin, Husain collaborated with Alfred Ehrenreich to translate into German thirty-three of Gandhi's speeches which were published in 1924 as Die Botschaft des Mahatma Gandhi.
 Husain got published the Diwan-e-Ghalib in 1925 and the Diwan-i-Shaida, a collection of poetry by Hakim Ajmal Khan in 1926.
-He returned to India in 1926 and succeeded Abdul Majeed Khwaja as “Sheikh-ul-Jamia”.
-He was joined by Mohammad Mujeeb and Abid Husain – the latter becoming the university registrar.
+He returned to India in 1926 and succeeded Abdul Majeed Khwaja as "Sheikh-ul-Jamia".
+He was joined by Mohammad Mujeeb and Abid Hussain – the latter becoming the university registrar.
 Husain travelled across India soliciting funds for the Jamia and got financial support from Mahatma Gandhi, the Bombay philanthropist Seth Jamal Mohammed, Khwaja Abdul Hamied the founder of the pharmaceutical firm Cipla and the Nizam of Hyderabad among others.

 In 1928, a National Education Society was established to manage the affairs of the Jamia.
 Zakir Husain became its secretary.
 To be a life member of the society, members pledged their services to it for 20 years with a salary that could not exceed Rs.150.
 Husain was one of the 11 initial members who took the pledge.
 The society adopted a constitution for the university which stipulated that the Jamia would neither seek nor accept any help from the colonial administration, and that it would treat all religions impartially.
-Husain himself identified the aim of the Jamia as being to “keep alive Islamic culture and education and also help in the realization of the ideal of a common nationhood and the achievement of the freedom of the country […] [and that] the Jamia’s objectives are Islamic education, the love of independence and service to Urdu”.
+Husain himself identified the aim of the Jamia as being to "keep alive Islamic culture and education and also help in the realization of the ideal of a common nationhood and the achievement of the freedom of the country […] [and that] the Jamia's objectives are Islamic education, the love of independence and service to Urdu".